 My favorite sesame oil for this salad is organic toasted sesame oil.
 If not a new bottle, be sure to smell and taste the sesame oil prior to mixing into the dressing to make sure it’s not rancid.
 If it doesn’t have a fresh nutty smell, and/or tastes somewhat bitter, it’s time to replace it.

-Look for a small bottle if this isn’t an oil you’ll use within about a year.
+Look for a small bottle if this isn’t an oil you’ll use within about six months.

 A Few Recipe Notes